Scheduled MonumentsEnglandChurchyard cross in St Michael's churchyard

 What is Churchyard cross in St Michael's churchyard?

-The churchyard cross in St Michael's churchyard is a medieval monument situated in Gloucestershire.
+St Michael's churchyard cross in Gloucestershire is a medieval stone monument of the type commonly erected in English churchyards during the late medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015316.

 Who is responsible for protecting Churchyard cross in St Michael's churchyard?